north3221/home-assistant-config/README.md

     - "{{ states(climate_sensor_id)|int != 0 or states(climate_sensor_id) == '0' }}"
     # Only run if the climate device is set to 'auto' and preset is 'home'
     - "{{ states(climate_id) == 'auto' and state_attr(climate_id, 'preset_mode') == 'home' }}"
-    #Need to drop straight to action as queuing runs so need to calculate variables when they drop off queue not before
+    # Queuing only queues the action section so some variables need to be created here so caculated at relevant time
     action:
     - variables:
         offset: "{{ ((states(sensor_id)|float - states(climate_sensor_id)|float) + state_attr(climate_id, 'offset_celsius')|float)|round(1) }}"